thmosqueiro/ABBAS/README.md

 ABBAS
 ===

-To examine the impact of certain behavioral traits on collective behavior, we developed a spatially-explicit Agent-Based Model.
+To examine the impact of individual variations in foraging behaviors, we developed a spatially-explicit Agent-Based Model.
 ABBAS (Animal Behavior Based on Agents Simulations) is a free software that simulates honey bees foraging in a bidimensional space using Python's standard numerical libraries.
 It implements